Polyatomic Complexes: A topologically-informed learning representation for atomistic systems: Introduction

-\paragraph{Generalizability/Generality} We use the words generalizability and generality interchangeably in this paper.
-We say a representation of atomistic systems or molecules is generalizable only if it can encode any atomistic system.
-SMILES, SELFIES, and GroupSELFIES are not generalizable, as they cannot represent certain kinds of molecule (crystals, polycyclic compounds, etc.) or they generate invalid molecules.
-However, we prove that polyatomic complexes are generalizable ( \ref{thm:polyatomicthemainthm}).
+\textbf{Generality}~~A representation is general if it encodes any atomistic system.
+SMILES, SELFIES, and group SELFIES are not, as they fail to represent certain molecules (crystals, polycyclic compounds) or admit invalid strings.
+The map $\Phi$ is defined for any labeled configuration in $\Conf_N(\mathbb{R}^3)$, periodic or aperiodic.

-\paragraph{Efficiency} Traditionally, computational efficiency is a measure of how well an algorithm utilizes memory or time when completing a task.
-In the context of molecular representations, efficient representations run in polynomial time and with polynomial space.
-Ideally, representations are linear in the number of elements in a molecule, $O(S)$, as is the case with molecular graphs.
-In practice, polyatomic complexes are linear in the number of elements in a molecule, essentially $O(S)$.
-We provide a complete proof of time complexity in Theorem \ref{thm:polyatomicthemainthm}.
-However, in the case of Atomic Cluster Expansions (ACE), the algorithm described is not computationally efficient \cite{ACEatomiclusterexpansion}.
-More specifically, the basis constructed in the original paper leads to $N!$ many terms which arise in the summation over all permutations.
-Additionally, evaluating the sum over all the $N$-neighbor clusters and $J$ particle positions brings an additional $\binom{J}{N}$ cost \cite{ACEatomiclusterexpansion}.
-In the case of the Bartók/SOAP descriptor, we observe a rapid increase in descriptor size for environments composed of multiple elements \cite{BartokSOAPDescriptor}.
-The SOAP power spectrum scales quadratically with the number of elements $S$, while the length of the bispectrum scales as $S^3$.
-As a result, SOAP descriptors are significantly less efficient than graph based methods which run in $O(S)$.
-As a result of the design of Behler-Parrinello, they are slower than $O(S)$ \cite{BehlerParinello}.
-It should be noted that ACE, SOAP, and Behler-Parrinello are traditionally used for quantum-chemistry applications and are not designed for more typical computational chemistry tasks.
+\textbf{Efficiency}~~Computational efficiency measures how well an algorithm uses time and memory; for molecular representations the ideal is linear scaling in the number of atoms $N$, as for molecular graphs.
+Each per-atom feature of $\Phi$ is a sum over neighbors inside the cutoff, so with a neighbor list (bounded density, fixed $r_c$) the moment map is $O(N)$ in the number of atoms (Proposition~\ref{prop:linear}), and pooling is a single pass.
+We report the cost of the implementation as run: the current implementation forms the full pairwise distance matrix and is $O(N^2)$, and the complete multisymmetric variant $\Phi^\sharp$ and the topological map $\Psi$ cost more (the former combinatorial in the pooling order, the latter superlinear for persistence).
+By contrast, the Atomic Cluster Expansion (ACE) is, in its standard form, not linear \citep{ACEatomiclusterexpansion}: ACE expands per-atom properties $\Phi_i$ in body-ordered functions over the neighbors of atom $i$, giving $O(N^{\nu})$ cost for $\nu$ basis functions and $N$ neighbors \citep{Acecomplexitynat}.
+The density trick reduces this to linear scaling in both $N$ and $\nu$ \citep{Acecomplexitynat, ACEatomiclusterexpansion}, and the PACE scheme of \citet{Acecomplexitynat} removes the $\nu$ scaling entirely, though it remains two orders of magnitude slower than empirical potentials.
+For the Bartók/SOAP descriptor the descriptor size increases rapidly for environments composed of multiple elements \citep{BartokSOAPDescriptor}.
+The SOAP power spectrum scales quadratically with the number of chemical elements, while the length of the bispectrum scales cubically in it.
+SOAP descriptors are therefore less efficient than graph-based methods, which run in $O(N)$.
+As a result of the design of Behler-Parrinello, they are slower than $O(N)$ \citep{BehlerParinello}.
+ACE, SOAP, and Behler-Parrinello are traditionally used for quantum-chemistry applications and are not designed for more typical computational chemistry tasks.